 18 months later, no grand jury.

-That's what they're gonna do.
+That's what they're going to do.

-But I'm telling you that if Hillary Clinton gets away with her crimes, and top officials, not rank and file FBI guys and DOJ guys, top officials, if they're able to rig an investigation that allows her to violate, commit felonies with the Espionage Act, have foreign intel services steal all of her classified top secret special access programming information.
+But I'm telling you that if Hillary Clinton gets away with her crimes and top officials, not rank and file FBI guys and DOJ guys, top officials, if they're able to rig an investigation that allows her to violate, commit felonies with the Espionage Act, have foreign intel services steal all of her classified top secret special access programming information.

 Oh, and by the way, she lied to everybody.